CSDC supports the charter school community to:

 CSDC offers the following resources to charter schools preparing for renewal:

-To support charter school teams with California’s new charter renewal and accountability systems, CSDC offers a series of webinars on the following topics:
+To support charter school teams with California’s new charter renewal and accountability systems, CSDC has offered a series of webinars on the following topics:

 CSDC members can access customized data reports that include the following features:

 The reports can yield new insights and can be used for communication of progress to stakeholders, including charter renewal.
 CSDC cautions that publicly available data does not enable analysis of individual longitudinal progress, and deeper analysis can reveal a fuller, more accurate picture.
 Interested charter schools should contact CSDC for a personalized consultation – a free support for CSDC members.

 The Local Control and Accountability Plan (LCAP) is a heavy lift to understand and to complete.
 To support charter schools with this complex accountability requirement, CSDC has offered numerous trainings, sessions, and webinars.
 In addition, drafters may want to review our Annotated LCAP for guidance.